atn832/fake_cloud_firestore/README.md

-Mocks to write unit tests for Cloud Firestore.
+Fakes to write unit tests for Cloud Firestore.
 Instantiate a `MockFirestoreInstance`, then pass it around your project as if it were a `FirestoreInstance`.
-This mock will act like Firestore except it will only keep the state in memory.
+This fake acts like Firestore except it will only keep the state in memory.
-To help debug, you can use `MockFirestoreInstance.dump()` to see what's in the mock database.
+To help debug, you can use `MockFirestoreInstance.dump()` to see what's in the fake database.
-This is useful to mock the state of your database, then check that your UI behaves the way you expect.
+This is useful to set up the state of your database, then check that your UI behaves the way you expect.

 ## Usage